-Environmental and Other Matters Pertaining to Stibnite Gold
+Environmental and Other Matters Pertaining to the Stibnite Gold Project

 The Project is located in a historic mining district with extensive and widespread exploration and mining activity, and related environmental effects, spanning nearly 100 years from the early 1900s until today.
 Actions by prior operators and government agencies have addressed some of the historic environmental issues, but extensive disturbance and effects remain.